mediar-ai/screenpipe/README.md

 - automatic action triggers (say every time you see a dog, send a tweet)
 - automatic CRM (fill salesforce while you spam ppl on linkedin)

-Struggle to get it running?
-[I'll install it with you in a 15 min call.](https://cal.com/louis030195/screenpipe)

-We are working toward [making it easier to try](https://github.com/louis030195/screen-pipe/issues/6), feel free to help!

 [Check example with vercel/ai-chatbot project (nextjs)](https://github.com/louis030195/screen-pipe/tree/main/examples/ts/vercel-ai-chatbot)